-18. FOOTBALLS
+17. FOOTBALLS

-- 18.1.
-Concacaf must supply the footballs to be used in all matches during The Competition.
-Moreover, Concacaf must provide the teams with a total of 40 match balls that will only be used for training purposes. - 18.2.
-Concacaf must supply for each match a minimum of 12 match balls in good conditions that meet FIFA Quality Mark standard (FIFA Quality PRO, FIFA Quality, International Match Standard).
+- 17.1.
+The HMA must supply the footballs to be used in all matches during the Competition.
+Moreover, the HMA must provide the visiting team upon arrival to the country with a total of twenty-three (23) match balls that will only be used for training purposes.
+The visiting team must return the practice balls before departing the venue. - 17.2.
+The HMA must supply for each match a minimum of twelve (12) match balls (additional to the visiting team training match balls) in good conditions that meet FIFA Quality Programme Mark standard (FIFA Quality PRO, FIFA Quality, International Match Standard).